-This is the part 3 in a 5-part series covering the situation, challenges and opportunities to address simultaneous sharp increase in attack surfaces brought about by the above and sharp increase in cyberattacks.
+This is the part 3 in a 5-part series covering the situation, challenges and opportunities to address the sharp increase in cyberattacks due to IoT, 5G, and remote life using AI/ML.
 Check out part 1 covering, “How AI and Machine Learning helps customers power True Zero Trust Device security at scale“, or part 2, “The Current State of AI/ML in Cybersecurity“.

 The goal of the series again is to give those using AI/ML or learning about it an understanding of where modern AI/ML can help scale security efforts to protect organizations against Malware, Advanced Persistent Threats (ATP), Ransomware and more.